Statements

 assume Expression

-The statement assume e declares that a program trace that leads to this statement is of interest only if, in that trace, e to evaluate true.
-In other words, the assume statement says that “what follows this statement is of interest only if e evaluates to true”.
+The statement assume e declares that a program trace leading to this statement is of interest only when e evaluates to true.
+In other words, the assume statement says that “what follows this statement is relevant only if e evaluates to true”.

 Reach statements